CSCfi/csc-user-guide/docs/cloud/pouta/command-line-tools.md

 echo 'boss ALL=(ALL) NOPASSWD:ALL' > /etc/sudoers.d/boss
 ```

-The script file can contain any arbitary command, so some cautioness is recommended.
+The script file can contain any arbitrary command, so some cautioness is recommended.

 !!!
 Note
     Please note that the example does not contain addition of user authentication (public SSH key).